mweel1/usa_high_level/use-cases/mis-information/index.md

 If social media sites do not enforce press licenses and their requirements their domain can be revoked, and/or fined.

-Mis-information will be further curtailed by filtering content through a moderation service to ensure no information is released on a mass scale that would be a determent to national security or safety.
+National Security will be curtailed by filtering content through a moderation service to ensure no information is released on a mass scale that would be a risk to national security.

-All social media sites owner must also be licensed.
+All social media sites owner must also have a licensed domain.

-Information provided from 3rd party sources must provide a source.
+Information provided from 3rd party sources must provide a URL.